topseed/nbake/README.md

 		}

 You can use FTP (ex: CyberDuck) in nbake cli to deploy to AWS S3 (with an 'IAM' id, key, secret and bucket name).
 Try to FTP and to and to access an S3 hosted website.
+First time you setup to host a website on S3 takes about an hour.
+After you do a few, it is
+10 minutes.

+Steps at high level
+- Create S3 bucket
+- Go to IAM to create a user of S3
+- Certate a key and secret code.
+Store this information.
+- Create S3 user
+- In IAM create a group 'full access to s3'
+- FTP a simple website.
+- Go back to S3 menu.
+In properties, make it a website.
+It gives you an url.

-It is recommended that you start using the admin project as well as soon as you feel comfortable with nbake.
+It is recommended that you start using the admin project as soon as you feel comfortable with nbake and S3.

 The sample app uses http://semantic-ui.com framework, but you can use any ( http://keycdn.com/blog/front-end-frameworks )